NU-CUCIS/BRNet/README.md

 The code for training the BRNet model  are available in the [`brnet` folder](./brnet).

+## Running the code

+You can simply run the code as follows:

+python brnet.py

 ## Developer Team

 The code was developed by Vishu Gupta from the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.